Hawk-Center/hawk-backtester/README.md

 - Fast backtesting engine written in Rust
 - Python bindings using PyO3
-- Compatible with Polars DataFrames for efficient data handling
+- Compatible with Polars DataFrames
 - Support for date-based rebalancing events

 ## Installation